ImagineSocialGit/engage-core/docs/module-boundaries.md

     CancelBroadcastAction -> SkipScheduledMessagesAction

 Broadcasts should remain simpler than Campaigns.

+Broadcasts are single-channel sends.

+A single Broadcast should represent one channel and one payload shape.

+Examples:

+    Email Broadcast -> channel=email, payload.subject, payload.body
+    SMS Broadcast -> channel=sms, payload.message

+Do not make a normal Broadcast default to both email and SMS.

+Multi-channel fallback or “use SMS if available, otherwise email” is future channel-strategy work and should be modeled deliberately if needed.

+For now, operators should create separate single-channel Broadcasts and use prior-Broadcast recipient exclusions to avoid duplicate outreach across channels.

 Do not add multi-step progression, enrollment lifecycle, or journey logic to Broadcasts.